bcgsc/ntLink/README.md

 Long read assembly scaffolder using minimizers

 ## Description of the algorithm
 ntLink uses minimizers to perform a lightweight mapping between the input target assembly and the supplied long reads.
+It then uses these long reads mappings to order and orient the input assembly contigs.

 ### General steps in the algorithm:
 1. Compute ordered minimizer sketches of the input assembly and long reads
-2. Use minimizers to map long reads to the input assembly contigs, and use the information to output contig pairs
+2. Use minimizers to map long reads to the input assembly contigs
+3. Use the mapping information to output a scaffold graph, where the nodes are scaffolds and the edges are joins suggested by the long read data
-3. Scaffold the assembly using the contig pairing information using `abyss-scaffold`
+4. Scaffold the assembly using the scaffold graph with `abyss-scaffold`

 ## Credits
 Concept: Rene Warren and Lauren Coombe